BannanaPants/Blooket-Bomb/README.md

 # WARNING
 Blooket is a popular education website that many teachers use to teach students.
-Using this script in the classroom against teachers or instructors is done at your own being.
+Using this script in the classroom against teachers or instructors is done at your own risk.
 I am not liable for anything as a result of the usage of this script.